RickIsGone/2d-cod-zombie-like-game/README.md

 # 2d-cod-zombie-like-game

-To compile use mingw gcc and set monitor resoolution to 1920x1080 if you intend to play full screen
+To compile use mingw gcc and set monitor resolution to 1920x1080 if you intend to play full screen

 ## License